The Best Kind of Flea and Tick Medicine for Dogs

 Medicated collars lose their potency when they get wet, too.
 But the problem isn’t as bad as with spot-ons because the active ingredients, which are stored inside the collar rather than right on its surface, are slow-release.
 A couple of days after the dog has been in the water, the levels of medicine in the collar will come back up again.
 Still, if your dog is in the water all the time, the collar is going to spend a lot of time deactivated, and the effective life of the collar will be shortened, as mentioned above.

-Tablets by mouth.
-If you prefer giving your dog tablets, some cover all kinds of fleas and ticks.
+Oral flea medications: If you prefer giving your dog tablets, some cover all kinds of fleas and ticks.
 Bravecto, for example, is administered every three months, while Nexgard is given once a month.
 Trifexis, also given monthly, covers fleas, heartworm, and internal (intestinal) parasites.
 It does not protect against ticks, however.
 It is great when fleas are the main concern but must to be used together with other preventatives to take care of ticks.

 Advantages.
 Providing protection against fleas and ticks in pill form is probably the best way to go if you have a water-loving dog who’s often out in the water or a dog who, for whatever reason, needs frequent bathing.
 Water can never make the pills lose their potency.
 Also, the tablets are good for owners concerned about having an insecticide on the skin surface of the dog (for instance, because of close contact with children).